The Unlikeliest Pandemic Success Story

 Over the course of three reporting trips to Bhutan since 2012, a word I heard innumerable times was resilience.
 It alluded to the fact that Bhutan has never been colonized, and to its people’s ability to bear hardships and make sacrifices.
 Resilience, I came to learn, is core to the national identity.

 That mattered when the coronavirus began spreading early last year.
 At the time, Bhutan looked like a ripe target.
 It had only 337 physicians for a population of around 760,000—less than half the World Health Organization’s recommended ratio of doctors to people—and only one of these physicians had advanced training in critical care.
 It had barely 3,000 health workers, and one PCR machine to test viral samples.
-It was on the United Nations list of least developed countries, with a per capita GDP of $3,412.
+It was on the United Nations’ list of least developed countries, with a per capita GDP of $3,412.
 And while its northern frontier with China had been closed for decades, it shared a porous 435-mile border with India, which now has the world’s second-highest number of recorded cases and fourth-highest number of reported deaths.

 Yet from the first note of alarm, Bhutan moved swiftly and astutely, its actions firmly rooted in the latest science.